Wondering what the GPA requirements for medical school are? Read on to learn how to turn a low GPA into a medical school acceptance!

 An upward trend is much more favorable in admissions committees' eyes than stagnant, low grades.
 If you still have time to retake courses that you did poorly in, especially science courses, retake them.
 Boosting your grades in science courses bodes well for your cumulative and science GPA.

 Retaking classes won’t pull off miracles, but it can give your grades a minor yet significant boost.
-If you’re close to meeting a medical school’s GPA requirement, retaking classes are an excellent option.
+If you’re close to meeting a medical school’s GPA requirement, retaking classes is an excellent option.

 Schools want to see why you’ve decided to become a physician and whether or not you know what a medical career entails.
 Emphasize leadership experiences: admissions officers actively search for these in your application.